Tape recorders mid-20th century

 The tension of the tapes had to be just right.
 If it wasn't, the tape tied itself up in knots or broke.

 Smaller cassette tape recorders/players were about a decade away.
-At that stage, the older tape recorders/players became known as 'reel-to-reel tape recorders'.
+Only at that stage did the older tape recorders/players described above get their 'reel-to-reel' name.